-- Usually we think of strangers among the homeless or in distant lands.
-Unfortunately, some of our elderly family and church members have become strangers for lack of regular visits.
+- Some of our elderly church members have become strangers for lack of regular visits.

-Anyone can minister to elderly church members or relatives by sharing God's promises, eight of which are listed below.
+Anyone can minister to elderly church members or relatives by sharing God's promises, ten of which are listed below.
 Here are a few suggestions on how to use them:

-- Jog the memory of the elderly by reciting with them their favorite promises.
+- Jog the memory of the elderly by asking them to recite their favorite promises.

 - To those who still have the blessing of sight, create cards (large print) and send one to provide peace and comfort in between visits.

-- Do voice recordings and have the caregiver play them (if the elderly are unable) during their devotional time.
+- Do voice recordings of promises and have the caregiver play them during their devotional time.

 - Praise the LORD, my soul . . . who satisfies your desires with good things so that your youth is renewed like the eagle’s (Psalm 103:1, 5).

 (3) Productivity In Old Age